erllarhrie/Text_Clustering_Analysis-/README.md

 This code was written in Python 3.7 and requires
 1. Python Integrated development Environment
 2. The source code "Text_Clustering_Kmeans.ipynb"
+3. Google colab for implementation of the clustering analysis

 Libraries needed for this code
 1.  nltk